andrewtavis/wikirec/README.md

 [//]: # "The '-' after the section links is needed to make them work on GH (because of ↩s)" **Jump to:**<a id="jumpto"></a> [Data](#data-) • [Methods](#methods-) • [Usage](#usage-) • [To-Do](#to-do-)

 **wikirec** is a framework that allows users to parse Wikipedia for entries of a given type and then seamlessly create recommendation engines based on unsupervised natural language processing.
-The gaol is to provide accurate content recommenders based solely on open-source data - with wikirec serving both as a testing grounds and method of deployment.
+The gaol is to provide accurate content recommenders based solely on open-source data - with wikirec serving to both refine and deploy models.

 # Installation via PyPi
 ```bash